 Batu Caves are natural caverns on a limestone hill just on the outskirts of Kuala Lumpur in Malaysia.
 As you drive towards them you do not even realize that you have stepped out of the city.
 The only sign that tells you that caves may be around is the appearance of a rocky hillock.
 Finally, when you reach the caves, it is the giant Murti of Murugan in the golden color that catches your eye and you know you have reached the destination.
 The Murti facing the city with its back towards the caves appears to be guarding the cave and overlooking the city.

-Batu Caves Tour – Things to do in Kuala Lumpur.
+Batu Caves Tour – Things To Do In Kuala Lumpur

-    At the cave entrance, you find shops that are typical outside temples shops.
-Selling flowers, toys and psychedelic pictures of various avatars of the Gods and Goddesses.
+At the cave entrance, you find shops that are typically outside temple shops.
+They sell flowers, toys, and psychedelic pictures of various avatars of the Gods and Goddesses.
 A multi-colored toran welcomes you at the entrance before you enter the dark and high cave.
 After crossing the huge hall, you can see another red and white stairs guiding you to a temple.
-A devotional atmosphere exists in the cave, with a lot of hustle and bustle.
-Like most south Indian temples and the natural feel of the cave is kind of lost.
+A devotional atmosphere exists in the cave, with a lot of hustle and bustle like most South Indian temples.
+The natural feel of the cave is kind of lost.

-    The cave is very damp and water dropping here and there tells you that it is a living cavern, still on its path of creating its new self.
-This is the only thing that reminds you that these are natural caverns.
-That took some 400 million years to form.
+The cave is very damp and water-dropping here and there tells you that it is a living cavern, still on its path of creating its new self.
+This is the only thing that reminds you that these are natural caverns that took some 400 million years to form.
 Most stalactite and stalagmite formations on the lower levels are lost due to constant touch.
-But they can be seen high up on the ceilings that are beyond human reach on a day-to-day basis.
+But they can be seen high up on ceilings that are beyond human reach on a day-to-day basis.

-    A good out of city trip for those who can afford to climb…
+A good out-of-city trip for those who can afford to climb…